CRASHSpace/tuesday/_learn/03-books.md

 layout: page
 name: 02-courses.md
 title: Books
+description: A small collection of books on helpful topics.
+The most up to date technical information tends to be online, which is why you won't see any books like that here.
 ---
-A small collection of books on helpful topics.
-The most up to date technical information tends to be online, which is why you won't see any books like that here.

 {% for item in site.data.books.books %}
 <p>{{ item.title }}